 The magazine is classified as objectionable because it tends to promote and support the exploitation of young persons for sexual purposes.

-drinking, fashion, consumer electronics and music.
+on drinking, fashion, consumer electronics and music.
 There are two pages of explicit phone sex advertisements, most of which depict young female models in sexualized poses.
-Many of these models present as younger teenagers or are accessorised to look like
+Many of these models present as younger teenagers or are accessorised to

-adolescents, and the accompanying text reinforces their youthfulness with multiple references to virginity, innocence, naiveté, and being under home supervision.
-Statements that the girls are "18+" do little to counter the effect.
-The
+look like adolescents, and the accompanying text reinforces their youthfulness with multiple references to virginity, innocence, naiveté, and being under home supervision.
+Statements that the girls are "18+" do little to counter the

 A member of the National Movie Censorship Council said that movie was not approved because its content is illogical, non-educational and its technical quality is unqualified.